 - SAG (Support and Gear) – The safety of the cyclists is squarely in the hands of this team of mobile stormtroopers.
 A vehicle with a bike rack (or a truck or SUV) is required.
+(We may be able to loan you a rack for the weekend).
 This team is responsible for patrolling the route and making sure riders are safe.
 This could include picking up broken-down cyclists, calling for the medical team (in the case of an injury) or reporting back to the ride directors about any dangerous situations that may arise.
-Takes place all day Saturday and/or Sunday.
+Takes place all day Thursday and/or Friday.

 - LOADING DOCK AND STAGING – We begin prepping for the AV200 approximately one week before the bicycle ride.
-The staging of all food and supplies takes place at Emory West Campus (the old psych hospital).
-The work requires a couple of hours on Thursday night and much of the day on Friday.
+The staging of all food and supplies takes place on or near Emory’s campus (TBD).
+The work requires a couple of hours on Wednesday night and much of the day on Friday.
 This team attracts the super-organized, the Can Dos and Problem Solvers Extraordinaire!

 - PIT STOPS – Along with the SAG Team, the Pit Stop crews are a crucial part of the direct care staff.
 Pit stops are the rest stops along the 100 mile route.
 Riders will use the restroom, eat, drink and complete a bicycle check before heading out on the next leg of the route.
 On average, cyclists spend approximately 10 minutes at each stop.
 These teams are normally community groups or company-sponsored teams of around 10-15 people.
 Teams arrive at their designated pit stop at least 45 minutes ahead of opening time and will need to pack up and clean their site before leaving.
 The Rider Tracking team will let you know when you can close up for the day.